poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 None of them is perfect.
 None of them is invulnerable, but they all pose a serious obstacle to the US government's ability to continue to destroy our privacy.
-And ultimately, the battle over Internet freedom, the question of whether or not the Internet will be this tool of liberation and democratization and whether it'll become the worst tool of human oppression in all of human history will be fought out, primarily, I think, on the technological battlefield.
+And ultimately, the battle over Internet freedom, the question of whether or not the Internet will really be this tool of liberation and democratization and whether it'll become the worst tool of human oppression in all of human history will be fought out, I think, primarily, on the technological battlefield.

 The NSA and the US government certainly knows that.
 That's why Keith Alexander gets dressed up in his little costumes, his dad jeans and his edgy black shirt and goes to hacker conferences.

 [audience applauds]